sanjitdp/sanjitdp.github.io/_posts/2023-08-23-leetcode-lessons.md

 # Priority queues (heaps)

 Priority queues, or heaps, are commonly used when we need to find the smallest element (or smallest $k$ elements) but not necessarily sort the list.
 Heapification of an array only takes $O(n)$ time, while pushing to and popping from a heap can be done in $O(\log(n))$ time.
 Therefore, for instance, finding the $k$ largest elements in an array can be done in $O(k \log(n))$ time using a heap.
 A heap is represented as a complete binary tree, which can be represented easily as an array containing the level-order traversal of the tree.
-Heapification is pretty cool, so I might write a brief post on heaps at some point later.
+Heapification is pretty cool, so I might write a brief note on heaps at some point later.

 ## Dijkstra's algorithm